Self-Infilling Code Generation: Related Work

 In this work, we extend the study of FIM objectives used in training language models and investigate their \emph{built-in} self-infilling capability.
-Our work is complementary to prior efforts in infilling training objectives by exploring the advantages of imbuing infilling capabilities with the \emph{generation} process.
-While previous findings indicate that infilling can be learned in pre-training without (or slightly) compromising left-to-right generation quality \citep{bavarian2022fim,allal2023santacoder,li2023starcoder,nijkamp2023codegen2,roziere2023codellama}, our findings suggest the generation can be much enhanced by incorporating the acquired infilling capability.
+Complementary to prior efforts in infilling training objectives, our work explores the advantages of imbuing infilling capabilities with the \emph{decoding} process.
+While previous findings indicate that infilling can be learned in pre-training without (or slightly) compromising left-to-right generation quality \citep{bavarian2022fim,li2023starcoder,nijkamp2023codegen2,roziere2023codellama}, our findings suggest decoding can be much enhanced by incorporating the acquired infilling capability.